dergigi/dergigi.github.io/collections/_posts/2026-08-23-rebuilding-boris.markdown

 there are at least two other people that have a reading workflow similar enough to mine!

-{% include image.html name="android-home.png" alt="Four Boris Android screens: home, library, feeds, and search" %}
+{% include image.html name="android-home.png" align="left" alt="Four Boris Android screens: home, library, feeds, and search" %}

 ## Where to go from here?